olell/uURU/README.md

 ## ☎️ Phone specific documentation
 Read more about how to use uURU with the supported phone types here:
 * [Innovaphone](/docs/phones/innovaphone.md)

+## 🔑 License

+`uURU` is released under the `MIT` license - see `LICENSE` for more information.

+Javascript / CSS files in `/static/js` and `/static/css` may be released under different licenses.
+Please refer to the file's header for more information.